 A satisfactory record of work performance and attendance is required.

-This is a reposted position.
+PLEASE NOTE: This is a reposted job posting.
 If you have already applied your application is on file for consideration.

 Apply online at https://employment.easternhealth.ca

 Upon successfully applying for a vacancy then you will receive a confirmation email.
 If you do not receive this email, please contact Recruitment 777-7777 ext.
 5-2 immediately.